-It is important that you maintain lawful F-1 status while in the U.S. There are some simple steps you can take to ensure that your stay in the U.S. remains valid:
+As a J-1 student at Yale University, you have been admitted for a specific period of time to engage in your particular area of study, as described on your DS-2019 form.
+It is important that you maintain lawful J-1 status while in the U.S. There are some simple steps you can take to ensure that your stay in the U.S. remains valid:

-If offered admission at another college or university, discuss your plans with an OISS adviser to make sure that the required transfer procedure can be accomplished.
-Notify OISS when transferring to another F-1 program within 60 days of Yale program end date.
+- If you will transfer to another college or university to pursue another degree, discuss your plans with an OISS adviser to make sure that the required transfer procedure can be accomplished.

 - J-1 visitors are allowed a 30-day grace period beyond the end date on their DS-2019 to prepare for departure.
 This additional 30-day period is NOT for employment, extensions, or transfers.
 If you travel outside the U.S. during your 30-day grace period, you forfeit the remaining grace period and may not re-enter the U.S. under J-1 status.